[Updated: February 16, 2025]

 Feature Scaling

-The majority machine learning algorithms accept whatever numerical data.
-However, most machine learning algorithms perform better result if features are on the same scale.
+The majority of machine learning algorithms accept whatever numerical data.
+However, most machine learning algorithms perform better results if features are on the same scale.
 A machine learning algorithm does not naturally have the sense of various scales on each feature.
-It is not difficult to get the idea of the importance of feature scaling.
-For example, assume we have a data set with two features: the first feature is range from 1 to 10, and the range of the second feature is from 1 to 1000.
-When we apply Perceptron Learning Algorithm on this data set, it is intuitive that the update function is heavily affected by the second feature.
-Therefore, it may result in a bias output.
+For example, assuming we have a data set with two features, the first feature ranges from 1 to 10, and the second feature ranges from 1 to 1000.
+When we apply the Perceptron Learning Algorithm to this data set, it is intuitive that the update function is heavily affected by the second feature.
+Therefore, it may result in a biased output.
+Typically, two approaches to bringing features onto the same scale are normalization and standardization.

 Normalization

-Normalization means adjusting values measured on different scales to a common scale.
-Most often, normalization also refers to rescale the features to a range of [0, 1].
-In fact, it can be bounded on whatever boundary we want.
-Normalization can be achieved by the following formula, min-max scaling:
+Normalization means adjusting values measured on different scales to a standard scale.
+Usually, normalization also refers to rescaling the features to a range of [0, 1] (but it can be bounded on whatever boundary we want).
+The following equation, min-max scaling, can achieve normalization:

 $ x_{norm} = \frac{x – x_{min}}{x_{max} – x_{min}}$, where $ x$ is a sample, $ x_{min}$ is the smallest value in the feature column, and $ x_{max}$ is the largest value.

-Although normalization is useful when we need values in a bounded interval, it does have a drawback: if a data set has outliers (which is normal), the normalization equation may be heavily affected by outliers, i.e., the $ x_{max}$ may be huge, and $ x_{min}$ may be tiny.
-Typically, the normal data may be normalized to a very small interval.
+Although normalization is useful when we need values in a bounded interval, it does have a drawback: if a data set has outliers (which is normal), the normalization equation may be heavily affected by outliers, e.g., the $ x_{max}$ is huge, or $ x_{min}$ is tiny.

 Standardization

-In contrast to normalization bounds values in an interval, standardization centers the features at mean with standard deviation, so that the features become the form of normal distribution.
-The process of standardization can be expressed by the following formula:
+In contrast to normalization bounds values in an interval, standardization centers the features at mean with standard deviation so that the features become the form of normal distribution.
+The following equation shows the process of standardization:

 $ x_{std} = \frac{x – \mu}{\sigma}$ where $ \mu$ is the sample mean of a particular feature column and $ \sigma$ is the corresponding standard deviation.

-This way, standardized data keeps useful information about outliers and makes a learning algorithm less sensitive to the outliers.
+This way, standardized data keeps useful information about outliers but makes a learning algorithm less sensitive to the outliers.
 However, standardization has a drawback too.
 Unlike normalization, standardization is not bounded.

 Example